ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-24-the-microservices-monolith-pendulum.markdown

 The challenge with them is that they are a little abstract.
 I could write a similar set of rules about automobiles needing wheels, seats, engines, windows, being made of metal, burning gas, etc.
 I could then follow all of those and still get hatchbacks, mini-vans, Ferraris, buses, and Hummers.
-All very different vehicles with different good points and bad points.
+All vastly different vehicles with different good points and bad points.

 I think something similar to this has happened with microservices.
 Lots of people have followed the guidelines in different ways, and they end up with something unique.